-55 See Impugned Decision, para.
+&lt;sup>55 See Impugned Decision, para.
 41.

-56 The fact that there are many legal uncertainties with respect to article 17, was also acknowledged by the drafters of the Rome Statute, see J. T. Holmes, Complementarity: National Courts versus the ICC, in: A. Cassese, P. Gaeta, J. R.W.D.
+&lt;sup>56 The fact that there are many legal uncertainties with respect to article 17, was also acknowledged by the drafters of the Rome Statute, see J. T. Holmes, Complementarity: National Courts versus the ICC, in: A. Cassese, P. Gaeta, J. R.W.D.
 Jones (ed.)
 The Rome Statute of the International Criminal Court: A Commentary, Volume 1 (Oxford, 2002), p.
 672. See supra, paras 11, 12.

-26. The Pre-Trial Chamber did not consider whether it should have taken any additional procedural steps, especially with respect to Mr Ruto, in order to shed light on the evidentiary situation.
-The Appellant indicated that investigations were recently ordered or were ongoing, in the three annexes that were considered relevant.
-When referring to Mr Ruto, there was a considerable degree of detail in the information provided.
+three annexes that were considered relevant.
 Rule 58 (2) of the Rules of Procedure and Evidence gives the Chamber power to take all measures necessary, including requesting more information or extending time to allow the State to present additional material.
 In the specific context of the case at hand, the Pre-Trial Chamber should have properly considered to make use of such powers.
 In addition, while the other 26 Annexes might not be relevant to the first limb of the admissibility decision, they perhaps were not without relevance to the second limb of the finding on admissibility.

 While there is no need to provide a definition of "investigation" and 27. "prosecution" in this Dissenting Opinion, a note of caution is necessary in relation to the understanding of the terms "investigation" and "prosecution".
 The terms used in the various official language versions of the Statute appear to differ in their meaning too, especially with respect to the distinction between investigation and prosecution.
 This is not surprising, given that the terminology is based on the criminal law traditions of the countries in which the official languages are spoken.
-There are important differences not only between, for instance, Common Law and Civil Law systems, but also between the various national jurisdictions belonging to the same tradition.59 In determining whether a State is indeed investigating or prosecuting a case, the Chamber will need to be made aware of and be provided with documentation on the national criminal justice system of the State in question.60 Any standard and evaluation of evidence in this respect will need to be based upon the principle that States should be treated according to equal or similar standards.
-In this context, it is also important to mention the difference between "inactivity" as the first limb of No: ICC-01/09-01/11 OA 15/18 A.Mias 58 See supra paras 8, 12.
+There are important differences not only between, for instance, Common Law and Civil Law systems, but also between the various national jurisdictions belonging to the same tradition.
+In determining whether a State is indeed investigating or prosecuting a case, the Chamber will need to be made aware of and be provided with documentation on the national criminal justice system of the State in guestion.
+Any standard and evaluation of evidence in this respect will need to be based upon the principle that States should be treated according to equal or similar standards.
+In this context, it is also important to mention the difference between "inactivity" as the first limb of admissibility determinations and "unwillingness" or "inability" as its second limb.
+The drafters of the Statute agreed to establish a high threshold when they drafted the legal and factual requirements for unwillingness and inability in paragraphs 2 and 3 of article 17.
+The Court should not circumvent this threshold created by unwillingness or